typings/typings/docs/faq.md

 `tsc` will automatically read typings for npm modules.
 Why do we still need `typings install npm:<pkg>`?

 This is because `tsc` can only resolve npm dependencies if they are also typed.
 To get around this limitation, the module authors can add a `typings.json` in their module to specify the typings needed.
-When you consume such module, you can use `typings install npm:<pkg>` to install those typings
+When you consume such module, you can use `typings install npm:<pkg>` to install those typings.